jpontdia/ws-employee-soapcxf/README.md

 mvn spring-boot:run
 ```

-The list of services are avialable under:
+The list of services are available under:
 ```html
 http://localhost:8081/soap
 ```